chocoff/chatroom_project/README.md

 ![Project Banner](static/images/banner.png)

-This is a *Database System* course final project.
-The objective is to create a chatroom application using contents we learned throughout this course, mainly focusing in the use of **SQL & NoSQL**.
+The objective is to create a chatroom application using contents studied regarding backend, mainly focusing in the use of **SQL & NoSQL**.

 Our approach led to the output of SigmaChat, a coding competition site in which you enter a chatroom and compete against other users in correcting lines of codes